 You can learn more directly from NCCI, or by downloading their publication, “The ABCs of Experience Rating.”

-There are cases where you should recognize and avoid.
-Be wary of a staffing firm that wants your business, but their insurance prohibits putting workers in your staffing NCCI Codes.
+There are cases you should recognize and avoid.
+Be wary of a staffing firm that wants your business, but their insurance prohibits putting workers in your work’s staffing NCCI Codes.
 If they staff your job order anyway it puts your company at risk.
 Don’t let supervisors reallocate a temporary worker to a jobs classified with uninsured staffing NCCI codes.
 Train supervisors on NCCI Class Codes your staffing firm can perform to prevent this.

 What is the Staffing Firm’s Experience Mod Score?

+Ask what the staffing firm’s Experience Mod Score is?
 Of all the things to ask, this one is the most revealing as you assess potential staffing agencies to hire and assign temporary workers to perform work in support of your labor requirements.
 An Experience Mod is issued from NCCI and reflects many factors driving the cost of Workers’ Compensation insurance cost.

 Barton Staffing Solutions’ Experience Mod Score is less than 1.0!
 Ask us about it.